 Patients are evaluated at one of four office locations: Herbert Irving Pavilion, ColumbiaDoctors Ob/Gyn Columbus Circle, ColumbiaDoctors Ob/Gyn Midtown, and the Audubon Primary Care Practice.
 These sites are equipped to not only provide surgical consultation, but also office-based diagnostic and treatment procedures.
 The ambulatory and inpatient-based surgical experience will be concentrated at NewYork-Presbyterian Hospital, where the state-of-the-art, minimally invasive surgical infrastructure (including robotics and advanced endoscopy) are located.

-Fellows have significant involvement in the Center for Endometriosis Treatment & Research in order to gain skills in the management of complex gynecologic conditions, such as advanced endometriosis, pelvic adhesive disease, and ovarian remnant syndromes.
+Fellows have significant involvement in the Endometriosis Treatment & Research Program in order to gain skills in the management of complex gynecologic conditions, such as advanced endometriosis, pelvic adhesive disease, and ovarian remnant syndromes.

-The office experience also includes the Menstrual Disorders Clinic, which is spearheaded by Dr. Ryntz, and is the anchor for the office-based surgery program, which includes diagnostic as well as operative hysteroscopic capability (global endometrial ablation, sterilization, and minor operative hysteroscopy).
+The office experience also includes the Menstrual Disorders Program, which is spearheaded by Timothy Ryntz, MD, and is the anchor for the office-based surgery program, which includes diagnostic as well as operative hysteroscopic capability (global endometrial ablation, sterilization, and minor operative hysteroscopy).

-A unique feature of this program is fellow involvement with the Simulation Center at Columbia University Medical Center, which serves as a full access site for fellows to hone their surgical skills outside of the operative theater.
+A unique feature of this program is fellow involvement with the Simulation Center at CUIMC, which serves as a full access site for fellows to hone their surgical skills outside of the operative theater.

 Fellows have teaching responsibilities as they relate to the training of PGY1-4 residents (24 total), in addition to attending level physicians both in the academic and community settings.
 Post-graduate trainees will serve as assistant faculty in the many minimally invasive surgical programs conducted by the Division of Gynecologic Specialty Surgery.
 Fellows are also exposed to international travel in order to assist with both teaching and live surgical demonstrations, and therefore must have a current passport.